GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/GCSToElasticsearch/README.md

 # GCS to Elasticsearch Dataflow Template

 The [GCSToElasticsearch](../../src/main/java/com/google/cloud/teleport/v2/elasticsearch/templates/GCSToElasticsearch.java) pipeline ingests data from one or more CSV files in Google Cloud Storage into Elasticsearch.
+[Elasticsearch](https://www.elastic.co/elasticsearch/) is a real-time, distributed storage, search, and analytics engine brought to you by Elastic, the creators of the [Elastic Stack](https://www.elastic.co/elastic-stack/) (Elasticsearch, Logstash, Kibana, and Beats).
+[Kibana](https://www.elastic.co/kibana/) is a free and open user interface that lets you visualize your Elasticsearch data and navigate the Elastic Stack.
+You can use Kibana to search, view, and interact with data stored in Elasticsearch indices.

 The template creates the schema for the JSON document using one of the following:
 1. Javascript UDF (if provided)
 2. JSON schema (if provided)
 3. CSV headers* (default)